UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 3. Describe how you plan to analyze the survey results (e.g., what statistical test(s) do you plan to employ?).

+4. Describe how you plan to analyze the survey results (e.g., what statistical test(s) do you plan to employ?).

-4. Discuss the aspects of the UBC Office of Research Ethics document on Using Online Surveys that are relevant to your proposed survey.
+5. Discuss the aspects of the UBC Office of Research Ethics document on Using Online Surveys that are relevant to your proposed survey.

-5. IMPORTANT - Do not include questions that will collect any personal information with your survey, or any questions could identify an individual or vulnerable groups.
+IMPORTANT - Do not include questions that will collect any personal information with your survey, or any questions could identify an individual or vulnerable groups.

 ---
 # Overview